habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 ### Node

 Refers to a server that a Wakame-vdc process runs on.
-Can be physical or a VM but will not be a VM managed by Wakame-vdc.
+Can be physical or a VM but not an [[instance|Jargon-Dictionary#Instance]].

 ## O
 ## P